hyperledger-cacti/cacti/CONTRIBUTING.md

 6. Once you've committed and pushed all of your changes to GitHub, go to the page for your fork on GitHub, select your development branch, and click the pull request button.
 7. Repeat step 3 to 6 when you need to prepare posting new pull request.

-NOTE: Once you submitted pull request to Cactus repository, step 6 is not necessary when you made further changes with `git commit --amend` since your amends will be sent automatically.
+NOTE: Once you submitted pull request to Cacti repository, step 6 is not necessary when you made further changes with `git commit --amend` since your amends will be sent automatically.

 NOTE: You can refer original tutorial ['GitHub Standard Fork & Pull Request Workflow'](https://gist.github.com/Chaser324/ce0505fbed06b947d962)

 ### Directory structure

-Whenever you begin to use your codes on Hyperledger Cactus, you should follow the directory strecture on Hyperledger Cactus.
+Whenever you begin to use your codes on Hyperledger Cacti, you should follow the directory strecture on Hyperledger Cacti.
 The current directory structure is described as the following:

-> - contrib/ : Contributions from each participants, which are not directly dependent on Cactus code.
+> - contrib/ : Contributions from each participants, which are not directly dependent on Cacti code.
 >   - Fujitsu-ConnectionChain/
 >   - Accenture-BIF/
+>   - IBM-Weaver/
 > - docs/
 >   - API/
 >     - business-logic-plugin.md